 DeShone Kizer started for Green Bay and was 5 of 7 for 57 yards with a touchdown and a pick.
-The 2017 second-round draft choice of the Browns, Kizer is expected to back up Aaron Rodgers after the trade of erstwhile backup Brett Hundley to the Seahawks earlier this week.
+A 2017 second-round draft choice of the Browns, Kizer is expected to back up Aaron Rodgers after this week's trade of erstwhile backup Brett Hundley to the Seahawks.

 The Chiefs agreed to trade OL Parker Ehinger to Dallas for CB Charvarius Ward, a person familiar with the deal told The Associated Press on Thursday night.
 The person spoke on condition of anonymity because the deal was not expected to become official until Friday, a day before roster cuts.

 Packers coach Mike McCarthy allowed most of his starters to remain in Green Bay rather than travel for a game in which they wouldn't play.
 That included Rodgers, who a day earlier signed a four-year, $134 million extension that could keep him with the team through the 2023 season.

 Among the Packers headed into the season with injury questions are LBs Oren Burks and WR Jake Kumerow, both of whom have shoulder injuries, and RB Devante Mays, who did not play against the Chiefs with a hamstring injury.
 Kansas City was without SS Eric Berry, who has missed most of camp with a heel injury and whose status for the opener remains unclear.

 No demonstrations were evident during the national anthem.

 Chiefs: visit AFC West-rival Chargers on Sept.
 9.

 Packers: renew NFL's oldest rivalry by hosting Chicago.